edwardwiles/edwardwiles.github.io/index.md

 Princeton Summer Trade Workshop (June 2026)
 </div>
 <div id="gravity-onesentence" style="display:none; margin-top: 4px; text-align: justify;">
-The estimates of gains from trade produced by workhorse quantitative trade models are highly sensitive to deviations from the typical maintained assumptions, such as Frechet or Pareto productivity draws.
+The estimates of gains from trade produced by workhorse quantitative trade models are highly sensitive to deviations from the typical maintained assumptions, such as Frechet or Pareto productivity.<br>
 </div>
 Latest Version: June 2026 (substantially revised!)<br><br>